alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 #### Symptom

-- You can successfully log into the RDS webclient at `https://rds.dsgroupX.co.uk/RDWeb/weblient`
+- You can successfully log into the remote desktop web interface
+> :writing_hand: for our example user, Ada Lovelace, this would be `https://sandbox.apr20.turingsafehaven.ac.uk`.

 - You do not see any available apps

    <p align="center">